issa-project/issa-pipeline/environment/containers/README.md

 ### Morph-xR2RML

 New in ISSA-2 is the utilization of Morph-xR2RML docker container network which provides the seamless mapping of the JSON documents to the RDF dataset.
-In fact the transformation is a two step process: the first step loads the set of JSON documents or a tab delimited file to the MongoDB database and the second step maps the MongoDB database to the RDF triples.
+In fact, the transformation is a two step process: the first step loads the set of JSON documents or a tab-delimited file to the MongoDB database and the second step maps the MongoDB database to the RDF triples.

 The container network deployment is adapted from the [Morph-xR2RML](https://github.com/frmichel/morph-xr2rml/tree/master/docker) repository.
 The tool connects two Docker images [MongoDb Docker Image](https://hub.docker.com/_/mongo) and [morph-xr2rml](https://hub.docker.com/r/frmichel/morph-xr2rml) and contains the preloaded scripts to execute transformation.